solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 portability: two of the most popular ORMs are Entity Framework (Core) and Dapper.

 Using PostgreSQL with Entity Framework (Core) requires [PostgreSQL Connector/NET], which is compatible with Single Server.
 Learn more [from the PostgreSQL documentation] about support for Entity Framework (Core).

 Microsoft has also validated that PostgreSQL Single Server is compatible with the [Async PostgreSQL Connector for .NET].
 This connector works with both Dapper and Entity Framework (Core).

 #### Ruby

 The [*PostgreSQL2*] library, compatible with Single Server, provides PostgreSQL connectivity in Ruby by referencing C implementations of the PostgreSQL connector.

 ## 03 / Summary

 This module augmented an understanding of Flexible Server through practical examples of how modern applications access Flexible Server.
-Flexible Server, unlike Single Server, supports all standard PostgreSQL clients.
+Flexible Server supports all standard PostgreSQL clients.
 Previously presented information Microsoft Azure deployment tools and concepts were utilized to provision a Flexible Server instance to run the included code examples.

 In the next section, the Contoso NoshNow Sample Application provides a starting point for the entire developer journey.
 It provides high-level concepts and shows how PostgreSQL apps can be evolved into a scalable modern applications.

 # 04 / End to End application development